iotshaman/shaman-website-compiler/README.md

 }
 ```

-For example, here is a json-repo query (see "Database Adapters -> Json Repo") to fetch the last 10 newest blogs, and the HTML code to display it:
+For example, here is a json-repo query (see [Json Repository Adapter](#json-repository-adapter)) to fetch the last 10 newest blogs, and the HTML code to display it:

 **sample.json**
 ```js